 Jim Hundley has over 25 years of experience litigating complex criminal and civil cases.
-He regularly represents individuals and corporations before Virginia’s state and federal courts.
+He regularly represents individuals and corporations before state and federal courts in Virginia, Washington, D.C., and Maryland.
 He has defended clients involved in a broad range of criminal matters including bank fraud, bid rigging, bribery, embezzlement, tax evasion, and computer fraud.
 On the civil side, Mr. Hundley has successfully handled cases involving a wide variety of issues including breach of contract, tortious interference with business, theft of trade secrets, personal injury, and violations of civil rights.

 Mr. Hundley also has extensive appellate experience.
 In April 2000, he was privileged to appear before the Supreme Court of the United States and argue the case of Dickerson v.
 United States in which the Court ruled that the well-known Miranda warnings are required by the United States Constitution and cannot be repealed by legislation.
 Dickerson v.
 United States, 530 U.S. 428 (2000).